Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/cloudinit-vm-deploy/README.md

 Files in `infra/` (`cloud.cfg`, `99-template-maint.cfg`) are tuned to make the template safe for cloning.
 The shipped `infra/cloud.cfg` is based on RHEL9 defaults; only intentionally changed parameters are annotated with `[CHANGED]`.
 Key intentional changes include:

 - `users: []` — suppress automatic creation of the default cloud user (e.g., `cloud-user`) — [CHANGED]
-- `disable_root: false` — allow root SSH login on the template (adjust per policy) — [CHANGED]
+- `disable_root: false` — prevent cloud-init from creating `sshd_config.d/50-cloud-init.conf` file.
+This strategy assues the template VM has been properly configured `sshd_config` or `sshd_config.d/80-custom.cfg`, etc. (adjust per policy) — [CHANGED]
 - `preserve_hostname: true` — preserve the template hostname (clones receive `99-override.cfg` to set `preserve_hostname: false`) — [CHANGED]
-- Set many cloud-init modules to `once` / `once-per-instance` to avoid repeated execution on templates and clones — [CHANGED]
+- Set 'frequecy' of many cloud-init modules to `once` / `once-per-instance` to avoid repeated execution on templates and clones — [CHANGED]
 - Removed package update/upgrade from cloud-final to avoid unintended package changes on the template and during clone personalization — [CHANGED]

 📝**Notes:**